-- Onion - 1 white onion, sliced thinly.
+- Onion - one onion, sliced thinly.

 - Tomato Puree - helps create the smoky fajita sauce.

-- Fajita Seasoning - I make a homemade fajita seasoning combining chilli, cumin, smoked paprika, oregano, cinnamon and ground coriander.
+- Fajita Seasoning - I make a homemade fajita seasoning combining chilli, cumin, smoked paprika, oregano, cinnamon, and ground coriander.

 - To serve - lime juice, tortilla wraps, grated cheddar, salsa.